rl-institut/open_plan/docs/view_components/energy_system_sector_selector.rst

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Each sector in the list is represented by its icon.
 The energy sectors in the `es_sector_select_list` are rendered in color and the remaining energy sectors (in `es_sector_avail_list` but not in `es_sector_select_list`) are rendered in shades of grey.
-Each sector is visually connected to all the other sectors by a greyed-out line (no active sector coupling), If the line is display in bright color (e.g. after an activating click on it by the user) it means the two sectors are interconnected directly.
+Each sector is visually connected to all the other sectors by a greyed-out line (no active sector coupling).
+If the line is display in bright color (e.g. after an activating click on it by the user) it means the two sectors are interconnected directly.